 She watches her son playing in the yard from the window of the living room.
 She holds a steaming mug he had made for her in school, which is warm in her hand, that warmth spreads from her fingers to her wrists, her shoulders, down her back.
 Her breathing slows, steady.
 There is a fly floating just behind her ears, it lands and rests on her shoulder, for a moment, before taking flight again.

-His grandfather.
+His mother’s father.
 Devout, affable, strict, superstitious, never left the door open, never swore, never sat down for dinner before the table had been set, never laughed near the cemetery, never slept before the moon or woke before the sun.
 He washed his hands three times a day to keep the devil away, prayed before going to bed, kept a gun in the top drawer of his dresser with his socks and Hanes, and went to church every Friday and Sunday for Mass.

 He was an educated man, a chemistry teacher at Buffalo High School out somewhere in the middle of Minnesota.
 He understood the importance of knowledge, advocated for public schools, and preached the importance of continuing education after graduation.
 But still – he believed the answers to life’s most-important questions came more from faith than from books, never fully swapped God for science, and lived his life in an uneasy balance between the two.